RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 ## Amazon Lambda

 Lambda is an event-driven, serverless compute service that automatically scales with the number of requests, making it more suitable for handling variable workloads and reducing response times during high traffic periods.

+## Security Group

+- You cannot use URLs in the outbound rules of a security group.

 ## Security / Access / Restriction